omarcr/collage-from-spotify-playlist-artwork/README.md

-# collage-from-spotify-playlist-artwork
+# Create your own collage from a spotify playlist artwork!
-create your own collage from your spotify playlist artwork in Python.

 Example:

 ![Screenshot](collage6.jpg)

-This package uses the following librares:
+This package was created in Python and uses the following librares:

 `PIL` https://pillow.readthedocs.io/en/3.0.x/installation.html